Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Numerical experiments

-Next, we demonstrate the capabilities of S3Q for a spheroid with a high aspect ratio and examine how $\npan$ varies with distance between the target points and the surface.
-Specifically, we evaluate the harmonic double layer potential ($p=3/2$)
+We next demonstrate the performance of S3Q for a stronger singularity and illustrate the adaptive refinement behavior for a highly elongated geometry.
+Specifically, we consider the harmonic double layer potential, corresponding to $p=3/2$,